 Two years ago, leaving people behind that meant this much would have been the hardest, most tortured decision I ever made.
 In all honesty, two-years-ago-me probably wouldn’t have even considered the thought.
 But I’m different now.
 I trust myself.
 And so I’m venturing out into the world, just me, my suitcase full of old dresses, some new-found hope and this journal, given to be my Roman family of friends.

 So why will this time be different, you ask, Journal?
 Why are you the book that will finally get to hold my secrets and fears and dreams and ramblings?
 I’ll tell you.
-Each of my friends – Ana and Ivan and Lu and Naomi and Devin and Trevor and Cat – wrote a small love letter of farewell to me.
-Each note is written on random page between your purple covers, waiting for me to discover them and be reminded of their love as I fill you up with stories of the days that come after my time with them.
+It helps me remember my past, reminds me of whats real and whats imagined.
+Each note is written on random page between your brown covers, waiting for me to discover them and be reminded of whats real, as I fill you up with stories of the days that come.
 I’ve decided not to seek the notes out, opting instead to happen across them as I fill out one clean page after another.
-Their words to me are incentive enough to keep writing, I’m sure.
+These words to me are incentive enough to keep writing, I’m sure.
 But most of all, I like to imagine that because they’re eternally here inside of you -a book that was designed to hold my future – they won’t soon become a part of my past.

 So here’s to keeping with it, and to discovering my future without having to forget the past.
 Something tells me I’ll need reminding of who I am, from time to time.